-The biggest impact is that once Disney World Early Entry officially starts, only Disney resort guests will ever be able to take advantage of rope drop.
+The biggest impact is that only Disney resort guests are able to take advantage of rope drop.

 In case you’re wondering, rope drop is the phrase used to describe being at the park prior to the official opening time.
 This allows you to be one of the first guests into the park.